SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/ReferenceManual/Declarations.md

 }
 ```

-A function that declares what error type it throws
-has the following form:
+A function that throws a specific error type has the following form:

 ```swift
 func <#function name#>(<#parameters#>) throws(<#error type#>) -> <#return type#> {